 The Company's investments are measured at fair value through profit and loss.
 Investments held that are traded in an active market, through recognized public stock exchanges, over-the-counter markets, or through recognized investment dealers are valued at their closing price (Level 1).
 Investments held that are not traded in an active market are valued based on the results of valuation techniques using observable market inputs, if available, on such basis and in such manner established by management (Level 2).
 The fair value of certain securities may be estimated using valuation techniques based on assumptions that are not supported by observable market inputs (Level 3).
 Investments for which reliable quotations are not readily available, or for which there is no bid or ask price, are valued at fair value, as determined using management's best estimates thereof pursuant to procedures established by the Company.
-Equity investments in other portfolio companies are primarily based on the net asset value ("NAV") of the fund and adjusted for factors known to the Company that would affect the fund's NAV, including, but not limited to, fair values for individual investments held directly or indirectly by the fund if the Company holds the same investment or for a publicly traded investment.
+Equity investments in other portfolio companies are primarily based on the net asset value ("NAV") of the fund.
 These values are periodically assessed by management of the Company to ensure that they are reasonable.